radvinkhadem/CTF/README.md

 Q&A

     Q:What the project does?
-    A:Understanding the challenge properly, Thinking deepley about all possibie ways to solve it , Applying what you have already learned, Doing effective research in
+    A:Understanding the challenge properly, Thinking deepley about all possibie ways to solve it , Applying what you have already learned, Doing effective research on the internet!

     Q:Why the project is useful?
     A:Because it can boost my knowlegde a lot!